markroland/concaveHullJS/README.md

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

+## Changelog

+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.1.0] - 2025-04-30

+### Added

+- Added this changelog section

+### Changed

+- Removed immediately invoked function expression (IIFE).
+The exported `concaveHull` function must now be called first to be initialized.
+- Converted source code to ESM
+- Added Rollup to build for ESM and CJS
+- Combined concaveHull.max.js and concaveHull.js into one file.
+Call `concaveHull(true)` to enable
+the `verbose` console logs of concaveHull.max.js.
+- Restructured code.
+  - Moved compiled code to a `dist` folder.
+  - Moved example code to an `example` folder.